-My project aims to create a robot that is capable of mapping out an unknown maze and then navigating the shortest possible path through the maze in the least amount of time.
-The idea for this project is based off of the Micromouse competition, and the robot and maze will follow the majority of the Micromouse regulations so that the robot could theoretically compete.
-Outside of the Micromouse competition, it seems that many robotics hobbyists as well as university research teams are looking at different methods and algorithms for maze mapping and solving.
-There is even a push to introduce amateurs and beginners to the fundamentals of robotics through Micromouse-esque competitions.
-This type of project combines many skills such as CAD, electronics work, construction, and programming, all while keeping the designer engaged with the desire to perform well in competition as an incentive.
-For that reason, research has been done to create a cheaper Micromouse teaching kit geared towards economically disadvantaged students and areas.
+The goal of my project was to create a robot that is capable of mapping out an unknown maze and then navigating the shortest possible path through the maze in the least amount of time.
+The idea for this project was based off of the Micromouse competition, and the robot and maze were designed and built with the secondary goal of following Micromouse competition regulations so that the robot could theoretically compete.
+Micromouse is an event in which small, mice-like robots are placed into a 16 x 16 maze and must autonomously map and solve it.
+Outside of the niche of Micromouse competition, it seems that many robotics hobbyists as well as university research teams are looking at different methods and algorithms for maze mapping and solving.
+Research into this topic has the potential to be applied to a wide variety of academic subjects as well as everyday life.

 The idea of finding the shortest possible path is also very important in a variety of fields.
-The algorithm I plan to use, Flood Fill algorithm, is not just limited to the function of finding the shortest path.
+The algorithm I initially planned to use, Dijkstra’s algorithm, is not just limited to the function of finding the shortest path.
 In computer science, optimization of a program is a key component just as traversing the shortest possible distance in a maze is.
 A faster program means less processing power and less time needed to execute.
-In real life, optimization of anything equates to a more efficient use of time and resources.
+Translated into real life, optimization of anything equates to a more efficient use of time and resources.

 Autonomous technology can additionally be utilized in the classroom setting.
 There has been a push to introduce amateurs and beginners to the fundamentals of robotics through Micromouse-esque competitions.
 This type of project combines many skills such as CAD, electronics work, construction, and programming, all while keeping the designer engaged with the desire to perform well in competition as an incentive.
 However, such technology can expectedly be expensive for schools and learning programs to afford, and...Read more »